ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 }
 ```

 This is a fairly simple config, which takes requests on port 80 and sends them to the socket opened up by gunicorn (you may have noticed the location of this socket being defined in `$ELVIS_HOME/gunicorn_start.sh`).
-If a static or media file is being requests, nginx will serve those straight off the file system without having to clog up a thread in the web app.
+If a static or media file is being requested, nginx will serve it straight off the file system without having to clog up a thread in the web app.
 Note the 'internal' keyword for the `/media_serve/` location.
-This means this point can only be accessed by requests that the originate from the server itself.
+This means this point can only be accessed by requests that originate from the server itself.
 We use this to check that a user is logged in when they access a point under `/media/`, then redirect their request to `/media_serve/`.
 Note also that encryption is not handled anywhere in this config file.
-We deploy the elvis database on server without a public IP.
+We deploy the elvis database on a server without a public IP.
 Traffic is directed to it through a routing server on the same network which handles encryption with clients.

-Now, link this new config file in `sites-enabled`, run a config test, and reload the nginx service if everything is ok.
+Now, link this new config file in `sites-enabled`, run a config test, and reload the nginx service to check if everything is ok.
 ```
 > cd /etc/nginx/sites-enabled
 > sudo ln -s /etc/nginx/sites-available/database.elvisproject.ca